Fire Prevention Office

 925-258-4525 Ext.
 533

-The Fire Prevention Division includes the Fire Chief, who serves as the District’s Fire Marshal, a Fire Prevention Officer, a part time Emergency Preparedness Coordinator, plus four part time Fire District Aides that support the exterior hazard control, vegetation management, Firewise, and the hydrant maintenance and testing programs.
+The Fire Prevention Division includes the Fire Marshal, a part time Emergency Preparedness Coordinator, plus six part time Fire District Aides that support the exterior hazard control, vegetation management, Firewise, and the hydrant maintenance and testing programs.

 The Fire Prevention Division is responsible for all aspects of fire prevention within the District.
 These areas include code enforcement (permitted occupancies and the engine company inspection program), code adoption, hazardous vegetation abatement and reduction (weed abatement), water supply, public education, fire investigation, emergency preparedness, and conveying the Fire District's concerns at local, state and national code hearings and meetings.

-The Fire Prevention Officer is responsible for overseeing the public education.
-Several programs that are essential to fire prevention within the District are the Smoke Detector Installation program, Community CPR and First Aid, Infant Car Seat Technician Program, Safety Education School program, bi-annual Open Houses and station tours.
+The Fire Marshal is responsible for overseeing the public education.
+Several programs that are essential to fire prevention within the District are the Smoke Detector Installation program, Firewise, Community CPR and First Aid, Infant Car Seat Technician Program, Safety Education School program, bi-annual Open Houses and station tours.

 Although these programs are the responsibility of the Fire Prevention Office, they are only possible with the continued support and energies of every member of the Moraga-Orinda Fire District.